FAQGURU/FAQGURU/topics/en/c.md

 * https://www.tutorialspoint.com/csharp/csharp_interview_questions.htm

 [[↑] Back to top](#C%23)
 ### What is the difference between System.ApplicationException class and System.SystemException class?
-(Expert)

 * The `System.ApplicationException` class supports exceptions generated by application programs.
 Hence the exceptions defined by the programmers should derive from this class.
 * The `System.SystemException` class is the base class for all predefined system exception.